deletedcu/React-Components-Example/README.md

 ## Overview

 In this lab, you'll write React components and render them into the DOM.

 **Note: there is already a bit of code in `index.js`.
-Don't remove it, you'll need it to complete the exercise!**
+Don't remove it; you'll need it to complete the exercise!**

 ## First Things First
 Make sure to import `React` and `ReactDOM` into your `/src/index.js` file.
 As mentioned above, there is some starter code in this file to mount the components.
-Make note that there is also 3 classes that are extending the React.Component class, in this file.
-These are the classes that you will define your components with.
-They are aslo being exported so that you can test them.
+In addition, there are three classes in this file that are extending the `React.Component` class.
+These are the classes with which you will define your components.
+They are also being exported so that you can run tests against them.

-We will be writing all of our components using the ES6 class syntax `class YourComponent extends React.Component {}`
+We will be writing all of our components using the ES6 `class` syntax: `class YourComponent extends React.Component {}`

 ## The Oldercoaster
 ![Grannies having fun](https://media.giphy.com/media/MMQrQQ87G2MmY/giphy.gif)

-In `index.js`, create a React component called `OlderCoaster` using the ES6 class syntax.
+In `index.js`, create a React component called `OlderCoaster` using the ES6 `class` syntax.
 It should render the following HTML:

 ```html
 <div class="oldercoaster">